NextCenturyCorporation/AIDA-Interchange-Format/README.md

 * To install the Java code, do `mvn install` from the root of this repository using Apache Maven.
 Repeat this if you pull an updated version of the code.
 You can run the tests, which should output the examples, by doing `mvn test`.
-# UPDATE THIS!!!
 * To install the Python code, do `python setup.py install` from the root of this repository.

+# Python Development Setup

+* Setting up a virtual environment for Python development is the recommended best way to mitigate problems between multiple systems working on this project.

-# Creating the Python Environment
+## Creating the Python Environment

 * Firstly, install the virtual environment.